 There is an air bag readiness light on the instrument panel, which shows a deployed air bag symbol.
 The system checks the air bag's electrical system for malfunctions.
 The light tells you if there is an electrical problem.
 The system check includes the air bag modules, the wiring and the diagnostic module.
-For more information on the air bag system, see "Air Bag" in the Index.
+For more information on the air bag system, see Air Bag System on page 1-39.